Zakharii-Husar/asm_server/readme.md

 ### 11. Error Handling and Logging
 Problem: Implementing robust error handling and logging was challenging due to the minimal abstractions in Assembly.
 Additionally, logging functions needed to handle errors without introducing new errors themselves.

-Solution: I separated critical logging functions from utility functions, ensuring they operated independently.
+Solution: I separated log_err (since it's critical) from utility functions, ensuring they operated as independently as possible.

-### 12. Testing and Validation
-Problem: Writing meaningful test cases for Assembly code was difficult because of its low-level nature and reliance on hardware and OS-specific behavior.

-Solution: I wrote small isolated test cases for individual modules (e.g., string manipulation, memory management).
-Additionally, I ran extensive integration tests by simulating various server behaviors and edge cases.

 This project has been an invaluable learning experience, teaching me both the technical details of low-level programming and the problem-solving skills required to tackle complex challenges.
 Each issue encountered was an opportunity to deepen my understanding and improve the robustness of the server.
 On top of that it taught me a lot about the importance of testing, validation and error handling.